NessJade96/Book-Search-Engine-GraphQL-MERN/README.md

 7. Removed all console logs to clean up code, added in the [savedBookIds] to line 37 in searchBooks.js so the userEffect will run each time that function is called.
 Also added in the refetchQueries in line 30 of the same file so the user would update and the saved books would refresh when you go onto the saved books page.
 Lastly, I had the wrong LOGIN_USER mutation variable names, fixed those and now the user can login successfully.

 8. Added picture to Readme

+9. Changed network connection and added the deployed application link

 Thank you, Vanessa Bloom <(^.^)>